Call for applications - Co-Editorships of the European Journal of Political Research (EJPR)

 Published four times a year, the EJPR specialises in articles articulating theoretical and comparative perspectives in political science, welcoming quantitative and qualitative approaches.

 The EJPR is currently edited by Yannis Papadopoulos (Université de Lausanne) and Cas Mudde (University of Georgia).
 Yannis will stand down in summer 2017 and Cas in summer 2018.
 To allow for smooth transitions the ECPR is seeking a replacement for both editors now, to take on staggered appointments.

 This is an excellent opportunity for established political scientists to take this highly-regarded journal forward.

 About the role

-The term will start on the 1 October 2017 and 1 August 2018 respectively.
-Both appointments will run initially for three years, with the option to renew for a further three years subject to mutual agreement.
+The positions will start on the 1 October 2017 and 1 August 2018 respectively.
+Both appointments will run initially for three years, renewable for a further three years subject to mutual agreement.

 Applications should be made in the form of a covering letter explaining how the candidate would develop the publication under their editorship with reference to the editorial office if applicable, and a full CV.
-The closing date is 20 February 2017, and all applications should be sent via e-mail to the ECPR’s Communications Manager, Rebecca Gethen email@example.com.
-For further information about the role, applicants may contact either Rebecca Gethen or the editors – contact details for the editors can be found on the website.
+The closing date is 12 June 2017 and all applications should be sent via e-mail to the ECPR’s Communications Manager, Rebecca Gethen email@example.com.

 The ECPR welcomes diversity and encourages people irrespective of their race, gender, marital status, age, disability, religion or belief, or sexual orientation.

 In the first instance, all enquiries should be directed to Rebecca Gethen.